-throwway120385 5 hours ago
+throwway120385 a year ago

 I live in a small town in the UK, and I was wondering if I could adapt this system to prevent a local goose from stealing our beautiful golden celebration bell every year?
 The goose is a menace!
 Last year he tied my son's shoelaces together and tore up my neighbor's garden!

-• crtasm 4 hours ago
+• crtasm a year ago

 It'll work right up until a second goose joins the fun.

-• ukuina an hour ago
+• ukuina a year ago

 (These are references to Untitled Goose Game)

-AriedK 5 hours ago
+AriedK a year ago

 I had a similar issue with geese on a patch of grass in front of the house where the kids played.
 Flocks of geese in the 10s would ruin it in half a day.